olore/LocalNotifications/readme-android.md

                 	document.addEventListener("deviceready", appReady, false);
                 </script>

-8. You can use the following commands:
+4. You can use the following commands:

 	- plugins.localNotification.add({ date: new Date(), message: 'This is an Android alarm using the statusbar', id: 123 });
 	- plugins.localNotification.cancel(123);
 	- plugins.localNotification.cancelAll();

-9. Enjoy.
-Daniel